MCP Server

 How agents should use it

 Section titled “How agents should use it”CodeGraph is the pre-built search index.
-For “how does X work?”, architecture, trace, or where-is-X questions, an agent should answer in a handful of CodeGraph calls and stop — typically with zero file reads — rather than re-deriving the answer with grep + Read.
-A direct CodeGraph answer is a handful of calls; a grep/read exploration is dozens.
+For “how does X work?”, architecture, a flow (“how does X reach Y”), or where-is-X questions — and while editing code — an agent should answer with codegraph_explore and stop, typically with zero file reads, rather than re-deriving the answer with grep + Read.
+A direct CodeGraph answer is one to a few calls; a grep/read exploration is dozens.